PoojithaIrosha/query-guard-spring-boot-starter/README.md

 2. Configure Query Guard.
 At minimum, define `queryguard.tracing.exclude-paths`; the current implementation expects this list to be non-null.
 3. Run the application.
 4. Execute HTTP requests that hit database-backed endpoints.
-5. Check application logs, `/queryguard/api/requests`, or `/queryguard-ui`
+5. Check application logs, `/queryguard/api/requests`, or the built-in dashboard and query explorer at `/queryguard-ui`.

 Expected startup behavior: